cxworkshops/cxworkshops.github.io/lab4_scs/index.md

 ---

 # Lab 4: Malicious Package Detection
-In this lab, we will explore some examples of Software Supply Chain (SCS) vulnerabilities, and how to remediate them.
+In this lab, we will explore some examples of Software Supply Chain (SCS) findings, and how to remediate them.

 ## Prerequisites
 We will be using our __totallysecureapp__ project, which is available at https://github.com/cxworkshops/totallysecureapp.
 If you have not already done so, clone the project to your local machine, as defined in [Lab 1](../lab1_setup/).